 The Vermont Futures Project has identified a need to annually increase the workforce by more than 10,000 people.
-We offer the following recommendations for private businesses, state government, non-profits, and individuals to adopt or engage with in an effort to close this workforce supply gap.
+We offer the following initial recommendations for private businesses, state government, non-profits, and individuals to adopt or engage with in an effort to close this workforce supply gap.

 Job Demand Data

 – The Vermont Futures Project has sought state and regional employment demand data to inform recruitment efforts by educational institutions and employers.
 With the release of the Vermont Department of Labor’s initial statewide data and the new CTE Region Jobs Distribution and Concentration Report, we are confident the information now exists to help make appropriate decisions to secure the workforce of the future.